Graduate Certificates of Concentration

 While the general requirements for the graduate certificates of concentration are consistent across all councils of The MacMillan Center, the specific requirements of each council may vary according to the different expertise required for its focal area and are reflected in their application, monitoring and award forms.
 Guidelines, detailed rules, and application forms can be picked up at the relevant council or downloaded from the appropriate council web site.
 Applications may be submitted by students admitted to a graduate program at Yale or during their program of study but no later than the beginning of the penultimate term of study.
 Each council may set limits on the number of candidates for their program in any given year.

-Six courses in the area of concentration (in at least two different fields)
+Six graduate-level courses in the area of concentration (in at least two different fields) not including language courses.

 Language proficiency in at least one language relevant to the area of concentration beyond proficiency in English.
 For some Councils and for some individual circumstances, proficiency in two languages beyond English is required.